CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 * Using IPsec with IKEv2 and ideally certificates
 In the case of increased protection requirements, an independent user account should be set up for read, write and send access for SNMP Version 3.

-All occurring syslog and event messages in the context of remote maintenance must be prepared according to the logging and monitoring specifications of the institution.
+All occurring syslog and event messages in the context of remote maintenance must be processed according to the logging and monitoring specifications of the institution.

 #### OPS.2.4.M9 Selection of suitable remote maintenance tools [IT operation]
 The selection of suitable remote maintenance tools is based on the operational, safety and data protection requirements of the institution.
 The selection and evaluation of the remote maintenance tools in question should be determined by means of a requirement analysis and subsequent risk assessment.
 All procurement decisions should be coordinated with the purchasing managers, system and application managers, and security management.
 Here also the staff representation should be involved.